malept/rust-commoncrypto/CONTRIBUTING.md

-# Contributing to commoncrypto-sys
+# Contributing to rust-commoncrypto

-commoncrypto-sys is a part of the Rust ecosystem.
+rust-commoncrypto is a part of the Rust ecosystem.
 As such, all contributions to this project follow the [Rust language's code of conduct](https://www.rust-lang.org/conduct.html) where appropriate.

-This project is hosted at [GitHub](https://github.com/malept/commoncrypto-sys).
+This project is hosted at [GitHub](https://github.com/malept/rust-commoncrypto).
 Both pull requests and issues of many different kinds are accepted.

 ## Filing Issues